 In terms of compensation, while company-specific information may not be readily available, equip yourself with market research by using these tools:

-According to our 2022 State of Wage Inequality Report, what candidates actually expect to receive perpetuates the wage gap.
+According to our 2023 State of Wage Inequality Report, what candidates actually expect to receive perpetuates the wage gap.
 This deficit is known as the expectation gap.
-This is consistent not only across gender but race, age, and markets too.
+This is consistent not only across gender but also race, age, and markets.
 Because their expectations are lower than their market value, tech workers are asking for less and getting paid less.Know your worth

-When you know your value, and it is backed by data, you can go into conversations about compensation and confidently ask for what you deserve in a dream job.
+When you know your value and the data, you can confidently ask for the compensation you deserve in a dream job.
 By analyzing data from multiple resources, you can cross-reference the numbers.
 This gives you a good idea of an appropriate salary range based on your experience and skills.

 When thinking about how your tech salary stacks up in this current hiring environment you’d...